uehaj/groovy-comprehension/README.md

  10652
 ```

-You can see simplify the code using list-comprehension.
+You can simplify the code using list-comprehension.
 Supply possible values for each variables (`S`,`M`,`E` ...) and add constraint that should be sutisfied, you can get the answer.

 ## How to use